sylvia-barick/midlev4/README.md

 | ESLint | pass across all 4 workspaces | `npm run lint` per workspace |
 | Build | pass across all 4 workspaces | `npm run build` |

-**Contract deployment: CONFIRMED on real Preprod.** A deployment of this exact `splits.compact` contract was found on the live Preprod chain and independently verified during this investigation (not by trusting a README claim — by decoding the actual on-chain ledger state with the project's own compiled `Splits.ledger()` decoder against the real indexer):

 | Field | Value |
 |---|---|